manimino/litebox/README.md

 `engine` is either `'sqlite'` or `'pandas'`, defaults to `sqlite`.
 Pandas is an optional dependency, so `pip install pandas` if you want to use the `engine='pandas'`.

-If the engine is sqlite, you may optionally specify `table_index=Optional[List[Tuple[str]]]` in `kwargs`.
+If the engine is sqlite, you may optionally specify `table_index`.
 This controls the table index that SQLite uses when performing queries.
 If unspecified, a single-column index is made on each attribute.
 Example: `table_index=[('a', 'b', 'c'), ('d')]` will create a multi-column index on `(a, b, c)` and a single-column index on `d`.
 Multi-column indexes will often speed up `find()` operations; see [SQLite documentation](https://www.sqlite.org/queryplanner.html).